Skip to main content

 Written by Trusted Care Team

-Updated over a week ago
+Updated over 2 weeks ago

-• Unwanted sexual advances—verbal and/or non-verbal.
+• Unwanted sexual advances (verbal and/or non-verbal)

 • Offering employment benefits in exchange for sexual favors

-• Making or threatening reprisals after a negative response to sexual advances.
+• Making or threatening reprisals after a negative response to sexual advances

-• Verbal sexual advances or propositions.
+• Verbal sexual advances or propositions

 Did this answer your question?